isoworg/CV-1/README.md

 ## David Upsdale

 A gamer who grew up in the arcades of London and in love with the current eSports scene.
 Moving on from a long running digital marketing career in order to express myself in the coding universe.
-Looking to do exciting things in new and varied work environments.
+Hoping to work on new and exciting projects that can test my skills.

 ## Skills